wealthica/wealthica.js/README.md

 This method request the list of sharings for the logged in user.

-NOTE: Only available for addons with `"switchUser"` feature flag.
+NOTE: Only available for addons with `"switch_user"` feature flag.

 ```
 addon.getSharings().then(function (sharings) {}).catch(function (err) {});